 25 Highest Paying Plasma Donation Centers

 There are several plasma donation centers across the US.
-To get the best for your time and effort, here’s my curated list of highest paying plasma donation centers near you.
+To get the best for your time and effort, here’s my curated list of the highest paying plasma donation centers near you.

 CSL Plasma ranks among the world’s topmost collectors of blood plasma.
 They have the supply chain to several hospitals across America and other countries.

 You can earn up to $500 per month from CSL Plasma and they credit the money to a prepaid debit card.

 CSL Plasma also has an award system.
 They provide iGive points for every plasma donation.
 These points are redeemable for extra cash.